HybridDog/plantlike_leaves/README.md

 This mod changes the look of default trees.
 Add plantlike_leaves = true to minetest.conf to make it work
 and plantlike_leaves_rotated = true to make plantlike leaves become rotated randomly, which looks great but doesn't work correctly together with leafdecay.
+Or simply have a look at mods section in the settings tab.

 **Depends:** see [depends.txt](https://raw.githubusercontent.com/HybridDog/plantlike_leaves/master/depends.txt)